ldoocy/project_template/README.md

 > * IDS 6145 (SimTech 2018)

 ## Abstract
-The social force model [(Helbing & Molnar, 1995)](#references) offers a modeling approach that considers how factors influencing pedestrian movement extend past merely approaching a desired goal.
+The social force model [(Helbing & Molnar, 1995)](#references) offers a modeling approach that considers how factors influencing pedestrian movement extend past merely pursuing a desired destination.
 The social force model includes influences of a desired goal, other pedestrians within the system, and obstacles.
 We first replicate previous research on the social force model to demonstrate its utility in the development of more complex modeling approaches.
 We turn to agent-based modeling (ABM) to explore how individual personality differences affect movements within a system, both at the individual and crowd level.
 Additionally, we seek to model how manipulating the environment (e.g., by designing buildings in a certain way) can lead to varying changes in collective behavior as a function of individual differences and social interactions.